Accusative and Dative Prepositions

 In this module, you will review the usage of German accusative and dative prepositions with the correct usage of their definite articles.

 Let’s first start by reviewing the definite articles in the Nominative, Accusative, and Dative cases.

 Here are some concrete examples of the cases in context.
-You can mouse over each definite article to see its case.
+The case of each definite article is provided in parentheses.